The Cost of Living (2020)

 Topsy Turvy (2017)

 This is the final album in Simon's therapeutic trilogy.
 American poet and songwriter Stephen John Kalinich features on the album.
-Stevie has collaborated in the past with my hero, Brian Wilson.
+Stevie has also collaborated with Peter Lacey and Brian Wilson.

 Return to Easton Square (2016)